fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Furthermore, Adam is informed by God that he and his progeny will be sent guidance during their time on Earth.
 In contrast, Satan, unlike Adam, had not begged for forgiveness and had instead requested respite: a chance to mislead and reveal the inadequacy of mankind.
 God facilitated this request, but warned that Satan would be powerless over the believers.

 Therefore, in the Quran, Adam, Eve, and Satan are all sent down to Earth.
-On Earth, Adam (pbuh) assumes the role as the first Prophet and the father of mankind.
+On Earth, Adam ﷺ   assumes the role as the first Prophet and the father of mankind.

 There is a difference of opinions on the question of where Adam and Eve landed on earth.
 The majority of tabi'un and sahabi said that Adam came from the Heavens to the land oh Hind (modern day India).
 Other opinions include taht he landed in Mecca or in Sri-Lanka.
 When it comes to Hawwah, some say that she came with Adam to Mecca, some say to India with Adam, and most say that she came in Jedda.
 The place where they came down is not mentioned in the Quran and ahadith, thus these are only presumptions.